Bozeman Trail Indian Battles, Wyoming

 A wagon train on the Bozeman Trail, 1883

 After Chief Red Cloud’s defeat in the Wagon Box Fight in Wyoming, Indian hostilities were reduced for a time.
-Though harassment continued along the Bozeman Trail, there were no more open attacks except against small parties, and generally, the warriors avoided pitched battles.
+Though harassment continued along the Bozeman Trail, there were no further open attacks, except against small parties, and the warriors generally avoided pitched battles.

 However, in October 1867, several events occurred.
-On October 1, warriors raided against troops carrying hay, and 14 mules and seven horses were runoff.
-A few weeks later, on October 12, Indians attempted to capture several mules belonging to the “Pinery,” located about five miles west of the Fort Phil Kearny, where logs were cut and hauled by mule-drawn wagons back to the post.
+On October 1, warriors raided a convoy carrying hay, taking 14 mules and 7 horses.
+A few weeks later, on October 12, Indians attempted to capture several mules belonging to the “Pinery,” located about five miles west of Fort Phil Kearny, where logs were cut and hauled by mule-drawn wagons back to the post.
 The following day, 41 mules were run off by Indians at Fort Reno.

 On October 17, warriors killed and scalped one man at the “Pinery” near Fort Phil Kearny.
 Three days later, on October 20, a detachment of the Second Cavalry was attacked at Crazy Woman’s Fork.
 On October 25, hostile bands attempted to run off the stock of three wagon trains en route from Fort Reno.